20 Collaborative Learning Tips And Strategies For Teachers

 As with any learning strategy, it’s important to have a balanced approach.
 Cynics usually have a valid point.
-A recent New York time article, cites some criticism of collaboration for not allowing enough time for individual, creative thinking.
+A New York Times article, cites some criticism of collaboration for not allowing enough time for individual, creative thinking.
 You may allow some individual time to write notes before the groups begin.
 This may be a great way to assess an individual grade.

-19. Be wary of “group think”
+19. Be wary of ‘group think‘

 While collaborative learning is a great tool, it is always important to consider a balanced approach.
 At times, group harmony can override the necessity for more critical perspectives.
-Some new research suggests that groups favored the more confident members.
+Some research suggests that groups favored the more confident members.
 Changing up groups can help counter this problem.

 20. Value diversity

 By definition, learning is social in nature.
 Using different mediums, whether it be books, discussions, technology or projects we study and develop new ideas.
 We impart ideas and share perspectives with others.
 Collaboration is a learned process.
-If managed correctly, it is powerful tool that can allow educators to tap into new ideas and information.
+If managed correctly, it is a powerful tool that can allow educators to tap into new ideas and information.

 This is a cross-post from opencolleges.edu.au; image attribution flickr user flickeringbrad